 Before planning your appointments, look at your calendar and check for conflicts.
 You are better off letting the receptionist know that you're busy than booking it and having to change it later.

-It doesn't matter what king of appointment you are booking – medical, dental, hairdresser, nails, or any type of consultation.
+It doesn't matter what kind of appointment you are booking – medical, dental, hairdresser, nails, or any type of consultation.
 The person you are meeting with probably depends on kept appointments to earn a living.

 Most professionals know that conflicts may arise at the last minute, and they'll do their best to reschedule you for a more convenient time.
-Call, apologize for the inconvenience, and choose another time that works for both of you.
+Call, apologize for the inconvenience and choose another time that works for both of you.
 If you are unsure of a specific time, don't book an appointment then because you don't want to be known as a chronic schedule changer.

 When you must reschedule, give the other person the opportunity to let you know when he or she is available.
 Don't go on and on about how busy you are.
 That doesn't fly since the other person is probably just as busy.